COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Rectal Prolapse

 There are three types of rectal prolapse.

-increase the chance of developing rectal prolapse.
-Risk factors for children
+Many things increase the chance of developing rectal prolapse.
+Risk factors for children include:

 Risk factors for adults include:

 The first symptoms of rectal prolapse may be:

 See a doctor if you or your child has symptoms of rectal prolapse.
 If it is not treated, you may have more problems.
 For example, the leaking stool could get worse, or the rectum could be damaged.

 Your doctor will diagnose rectal prolapse by asking you questions about your symptoms and past medical problems and surgeries.
 He or she will also do a physical exam, which includes checking the rectum for loose tissue and to find out how strongly the anal sphincter contracts.

 You may need tests to rule out other conditions.
 For example, you may need a sigmoidoscopy, a colonoscopy, or a barium enema to look for tumors, sores (ulcers), or abnormally narrow areas in the large intestine.
 Or a child may need a sweat test to check for cystic fibrosis if prolapse has occurred more than once or the cause is not clear.